OpenReqEU/qthulhu/README.md

 - [milla](https://github.com/OpenReqEU/milla)
 - [nikke](https://github.com/OpenReqEU/nikke)
 - [similarity detection](https://github.com/OpenReqEU/similarity-detection)
+Please check their readme's to set them up.

 Mallikas is a database that Qthulhu accesses over milla, so it needs to contain the issues you want to visualize.